Jeremy Allen White visibly uncomfortable with question about underwear advert

-Jeremy Allen White was asked about his new campaign for Calvin Klein last night (January 8) – and his response was visibly uncomfortable.
+Jeremy Allen White was asked about his new campaign for Calvin Klein last night (January 8) – and he was visibly uncomfortable in his response.

 The actor has just won an award at the Golden Globes for his role in hit series The Bear.
 Days earlier, his new underwear campaign with Calvin Klein went viral and he was asked by Variety at the awards how it felt that people were talking more about his underwear ad than his acting in the series.